SecondeJK/personal/Devplan.md

 ### 7. Docker ###

 O'Reilly Media have a definitive guide to Docker, so I'll be going through the book - start to finish.

+### 8. PHP Mentoring ###

+Probably the biggest goal of the list - acquire a PHP mentor that's right for me, who I can give something back to.
+There is much to say about being laughed at in your own office for wanting to network.
+I want to competently master these concepts, and with no platform to discuss problems in day to day life, I really must turn to mentoring.

+### 9. Open Source Contribution ###

+It's a community.
+One sure fire way of gaining experience is getting hooked on taking other people's software apart, testing it and pushing it back to GIT.
+It's the kind of thing that I dreamed about when I was 10 years old.